Method

 Replicability

 The same decisions yield the same posterior.
-Scenarios, the tag-affinity matrix, and Origin definitions are published as open documentation.
+The scenarios, the tag-affinity matrix, and the Origin definitions are published as open documentation.